Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Deep down, you believe you’re better than most, even if you don’t boast about it.
-This belief in your superiority is unwavering.
+Deep down, They believe they’re better than most, even if they don’t boast about it.
+This belief in their superiority is unwavering.

 Seeking Validation